GalMunGral/galmungal.github.io/theoretical-minimum.md

 ```
 ### Dynamically Typed Scripting Languages
 #### JavaScript
-JavaScript is a, meaning that types are not declared in source code.
 ```javascript
 function binarySearch(arr, l, r, x) {
   while (l <= r) {